klcolon/DalotiaCoriaria_DB/README.md

-# Welcome to Dalotia Coriaria DB
+# Welcome to Dalotia Coriaria DB Parser
 <p align="center">
 <img src="https://github.com/klcolon/DalotiaCoriaria_DB/blob/main/icon/beetle.png" alt="beetle icon" width="200" height="200">
 </p>

-## Create mRNA FASTA file for Dalotia coriaria to be fed into probe generator
+## Create mRNA FASTA file from Dalotia coriaria genome to be fed into probe generator
-This app interfaces with probe wizard 2.0 for designing fluorescent in situ hybridization (FISH) probes for Dalotia coriaria.
+This app is used to generate mRNA fasta files to be fed into probe wizard 2.0 for designing fluorescent in situ hybridization (FISH) probes for Dalotia coriaria.
 Probes targeting exonic, intronic, or whole mRNA can be generated using this app.
 Probe wizard 2.0 is a propriety app of Cai Lab at Caltech.

 ## Open GUI
 There is an executable app available in 'fasta_file_creator/dist/app' for easy use.